Storeware-Apps/storeware-tanstack-query/README.md

 - `onSuccess`: Callback function to perform action on success
 - `onError`: Callback function to perform action on error
 - `options`: Additional React Query mutation options

+## Contribution

+To contribute to this package, fork the repository, create a branch, and submit a pull request.
+Ensure you add tests and documentation for any new features or changes.